Sunrise (1926 film)

-Sunrise is a 1927 Australian silent film co-directed by Raymond Longford, who took over during filming.
+Sunrise is a 1926 Australian silent film co-directed by Raymond Longford, who took over during filming.

 It was the second film from Australasian Films following their recommencement of production, after Painted Daughters.
+(The company planned to make twelve.
+It did not make this many ultimately.)

 It is considered a lost film.

 Plot

-George Willis loses his unfaithful wife in a rock fall and takes to the bush.
-He rescues a girl, Hope Stuart, from a flood and nurses her back to health.
+During the Gold Rush, miner George Willis loses his unfaithful wife in a rock fall on Mount Sunraise and takes to the bush.

+He rescues a girl, Hope Stuart, from a flood and nurses her back to health in his hut.
 When he brings her back to her father he discovers that an old enemy, Arthur Greerson, has accused him of murder.

 Greerson is injured in a mining accident and after George rescues him, Greerson admits he has lied.
 George returns to his life as a recluse in the mountains, followed by Hope.